lindgrengroup/longitudinal_primarycare/adiposity/scripts/README.md

 ## MAIN ANALYSES

-### Cubic splines
-1. **1_apply_time_splines.R** - Build cubic spline mixed effects models for effect of time on trait, allowing for fixed and random intercepts and spline effects of time.
-Run through models with increasing number of knots in the fixed effects (3-10) and random effects (1 - # fixed effects) to choose model with lowest BIC.
-Adjust for covariates (baseline age, baseline age-squared, and sex).
-Both sex-specific and sex-combined analyses.
-Calculate best linear unbiased predictor (BLUP) for each term as the fixed + random effect for each individual.
-2. **2_plot_cspline_predictions.R** - Plot model predictions for various subsets of individuals (random, high or low values of baseline trait, baseline age, covariates, etc.)
-3. **3_cBLUP_PCA_heatmaps.R** - Calculate PCs based on BLUPs from cubic spline models and plot heatmaps of BLUPs as well as PCA scree plots to visualise dimensionality reduction captured by PCs.
-4. **4_*.R** - Try various clustering techniques: Gaussian mixture modelling, bootstrap number of clusters, and k-means clustering - all based on intercept and BLUPs from models.
-5. **5_plot_clustering_results...** - Once clusters have been determined, plot modelled trajectories, observed trajectories, and associations between clusters and various covariates.
-6. **6_remap_clusters.R** - If clusters have to be made to correspond across different strata.

-### Cross-sectional (baseline)
-1. **6_baseline_clusters.R** - Cluster the adjusted baseline trait value for each individual, stepping through 1:6 clusters allowing for varying shape, variance, etc. Assign individuals to clusters.

-## PLOTTING AND DESCRIPTIVE STATISTICS

-### Raw data -
-1. **report_characteristics.R** - Generate tables and figures for various descriptive characteristics of raw data.
-2. **disease_associated_trajectories.R** - For a sample of diseases, plot raw data trajectories in individuals with and without disease.
-### Modelling results -
-Change these scripts for each set of models, linear, cubic splines, etc.) -
-1. **plot_BLUP_distributions.R** - Plot randomly selected subset of BLUPs from models to check distributions as well as relationships between BLUPs and model covariates.
-2. **plot_all_model_predictions.R** - Plot individual-level model predictions for randomly selected individuals, those with very few or many repeat measures, at the tails of model BLUPs, etc. for both linear and cubic spline models.
-3. **trajectories_by_covariates/** - Plot adiposity trajectories (modelled by cubic splines) in each group of a covariate (ex. birth cohort, sex, disease chapter, etc.)
-### Clustering results -
-1. **plot_clustering_results.R** - Once individuals have been assigned to a group/cluster belonging, plot various trajectories, refit models within each cluster, etc.
-2. **plot_cluster_disease_enrichment.R** - After testing for disease enrichment (see *../phenotype_enrichment/*), plot results in Miami-style plots.

-## GWAS

-Refer to README in */GWAS/*

-## TRAJGWAS
-Scripts to perform trajectory GWAS as outlined in https://github.com/OpenMendel/TrajGWAS.jl (Ko et al. 2022).
-Returns results for beta (mean), tau (variance), and joint effects of beta and tau for each SNP on trait.
-1. **1_sample_qc.R** - Prepare data and covariates in long format for TrajGWAS.
-2. **2_fit_null_model.jl** - Use TrajGWAS Julia package to fit mixed model with fixed and random effects (including covariates and random intercept and random time-slope within each individual) but without any SNPs - null model.
-3. **3_spatest.jl** - Perform GWAS on each chromosome with the saddle point approximation implemented in Julia TrajGWAS pacakge.
-4. **submit_4_plot_results.sh** and **4_plot_gwas_results.R** - Filter SNPs and plot QQ-plots and Manhattan plots.

 ## VARIANT SUBSET ASSOCIATIONS
 Scripts to perform genetic associations with only a subset of variants known to associate with a range of obesity-traits (BMI, weight, waist circumference, waist-hip ratio, etc.)
 1. **1_get_gwascat_obesity_associations.R** - Extract SNPs associated with obesity traits in GWAS catalog (downloaded 2021/11/02, build hg38).
 If missing chr and pos info, add this in.
 List of obesity traits defined in associated file **gwascat_obesity_traits.txt**.
 Write associations to bed file to lift over to hg19.